footprintanalytics/footprint-batch-downlad-docs/table_schema/sui_nft_transactions.md

+> The type of table is `silver/gold daily table`
-> This table contains the information of the NFT sales transactions traded only on marketplaces.
+>> This table contains the information of the NFT sales transactions traded only on marketplaces.

 | column order | column name                      | data type | description                                                              | is_unique_key |
 | ------------ | -------------------------------- | --------- | ------------------------------------------------------------------------ | ------------- |